 Now that you have examined the products, take a closer look at the company and service they are offering:

 - FENSA – check that the company has a FENSA registration number.
 A FENSA registered company has undergone strict vetting procedures and is routinely inspected to ensure building regulation compliance is maintained.

 - Insurance Backed Guarantee – it’s also worth checking the company’s policy on warranties and guarantees.
 Sashed offers a 10-year warranty on painted products installed by us, and insurance backed guarantees via the Independent Warranty Association (IWA).

-- The fitting service – what are you actually getting?
+- The installation service – what are you actually getting?
 Many companies just make good externally with filler and mastic which is a standard quick and cheap approach.
-Our premium fitting service includes re-pointing around your new products with sand & cement.
+Our premium installation service includes re-pointing around your new products with sand & cement.
 We also patch plaster the internal walls and sand everything down ready for painting.

 - Be wary of companies that offer you a discount for cash– a reputable company will not entertain this.
 Any company that offers this will not be declaring the correct contract amount to FENSA and any guarantee insurance providers.
 This could cause you serious problems in the future should something go wrong with your windows or doors and the company has stopped trading.